Last Updated on January 22, 2023

 Spending that turn’s action to compel the demon to tell you its true name makes subsequent turns a lot less nerve-wracking and means you can summon that specific demon again the next time you use this spell.

 As a DM, I would definitely allow this workaround.
-Not only is it deliciously devilish, but summoning the same demon time and time again is a great way to develop some narrative beats along your warlock or wizard’s chosen path towards infernal Pokemon trainer.
+Not only is it deliciously devilish, but summoning the same demon time and time again is a great way to develop some narrative beats along your warlock or wizard’s chosen path toward infernal Pokemon trainer.